Skip to content

 Now we'll take a look at how we can access the repositories data.
 Suppose we want to see the breadth of usage of specific repositories across work across funders and research orgs, to understand how wide the usage of the most common repositories is.

-%%bigquery repo_df --project ds-ripeta-gbq
+%%bigquery repo_df

---the first two tables created by the WITH statements are needed (for now) to tidy up repository data
+--the first two tables created by the WITH statements are needed to get full count of repositories based on names and URLs found

 WITH